eliweitzman/EnterpriseTechTool/README.md

   <img src="https://github.com/eliweitzman/EnterpriseTechTool/blob/main/ImageAssets/LAPSLightmodeSC.png" alt="A screenshot of a LAPS UI popout function to get LAPS passcodes." width=50% height=50%/>
 </p>

+_A standalone version of the LAPS client currently lives at [https://github.com/eliweitzman/ETT-LAPS](https://github.com/eliweitzman/ETT-LAPS) in case you don't want to download the whole toolkit!
+Version updates for this will be updated in sequence, but all changes will be made here in ETT._

 ## Recommended Experience before deployment

 While it's optional, and I try to add as much context and instructions to the project as possible to run without experience, it would be good to have some experience in the following tools: